Harkers, York

+Harkers is a public house in the city centre of York, England.
+Built in 1847 as the headquarters of the Yorkshire Insurance Company to a design by George Townsend Andrews, it stands on St Helen's Square at its corner with Lendal.
+It was converted into a pub in the 1990s and is operated by Nicholson's.

+History

 The building was designed by George Townsend Andrews as the headquarters of the Yorkshire Insurance Company.
-It was completed in 1847, and lies on St Helen's Square, at its corner with Lendal.
+It was completed in 1847 and stands on St Helen's Square, at its corner with Lendal.
 It was Grade II listed in 1968.
-In the 1990s, it was converted into a pub.
-The pub is owned by the Mitchells & Butlers group.
-It was renovated in 2022.
+In the 1990s it was converted into a pub.
+The pub is owned by the Mitchells & Butlers group and was renovated in 2022.
+As of March 2026 it is operated by Nicholson's, with the freehold remaining in the ownership of Mitchells & Butlers.

-Description
+Architecture

 The design of the building is inspired by the Palazzo Farnese in Rome.
-It is a sandstone building of two storeys, plus a basement and attic.
-Its front to St Helen's Square is five bays wide, with an additional bay being an entrance arch to Breary's Court.
-The main entrance has a Doric order porch, up five stone steps, with double doors.
-There is a prominent frieze under the cornice, reading "YORKSHIRE INSURANCE COMPANY ESTABLISHED MDCCXXIIII".
-The Lendal front is also of five bays and of similar design, but all the windows are blocked.
+It is a sandstone building of two storeys, with a basement and attic.
+The front to St Helen's Square is five bays wide, with an additional bay forming an entrance arch to Breary's Court.
+The main entrance has a Doric porch, reached by five stone steps, with double doors.
+A prominent frieze beneath the cornice reads "YORKSHIRE INSURANCE COMPANY ESTABLISHED MDCCXXIIII".
+The Lendal front also has five bays and is of similar design, but all the windows are blocked.

-Inside, the original interior survives, including a staircase with a cast iron balustrade, a mahogany counter, doors and panelling, and plasterwork including a cornice.
-The boardroom on the first floor has a fireplace in the 18th century style.
+Inside, the original interior survives, including a staircase with a cast-iron balustrade, a mahogany counter, doors and panelling, and plasterwork including a cornice.
+The boardroom on the first floor has a fireplace in the 18th-century style.
 The railings in front of the building are also original and form part of the listing.